With Love, Katie.

 Final Ideas for You

-The Wheel of the Year is more than a calendar: it is your compass back to your body, joy and inner rhythm.
-It reminds you that life is not meant to be rushed or controlled—but lived in cycles.
+The Wheel of the Year is your compass back to your body, jo, and inner rhythm.
+Basically, it reminds you that life is not meant to be rushed or controlled, and to live in cycles.

-Living seasonally it is all about presence, intention, and honoring the wisdom of the Earth.
+Living seasonally is all about presence, intention, and honoring the wisdom of the Earth.